patrickiyog/todo-list-app/README.md

 ## Description

 This application gives a user the ability to create many task lists.

-The reason this application was developed was so I can to practice React with TypeScript.
+## Technologies
+1. TypeScript
+2. React

 ## Functionality